joaotavora/snooze/README.md

 queries, and status codes to *Common Lisp concepts* like generic functions, specialized-lambda-lists, and conditions.

-It relieves the programmer of:
+It relieves the programmer of writing application code to:

-* Manually dispatching on HTTP methods and content-types;
+* dispatch on HTTP methods and content-types;

-* Parsing the URI to find arguments;
+* decode the URI to find arguments;

-* Writing checks for common situations 400-like situations like missing resources, content-types mismatch;
+* Check common 400-like situations like missing resources or content-types mismatch;

-* Writing functions that generates compatible URI's for use in HTML.
+* generate and encode a compatible URIs

 There are other such systems for Common Lisp, but they tend to make you learn extra route-definition syntax.